markcot/pands-project/README.md

 was originally collected in 1935 and published in 1936 by botanist Edgar S. Anderson [3].
 The data set is also referred to as 'Anderson's Iris data set'.

-The data relates to the classification of 3 variant classes of Iris flower based on their characteristics with fifty instances of each class.
+The data relates to the classification of three variant classes of Iris flower based on their characteristics with fifty instances of each class.
 Data was presented giving four attributes relating to the variation within each class and a fifth attribute for the class variant name, namely: